How To File Nails like a Pro! Manicurists’ Top Tips

 Choose Your Desired Nail Shape

 Square-shaped nails offer a modern look, with straight-cut lines.
 This works well with long nails, where there is room to square off the tip, and equally with short nails.
 To achieve this finish, file the free edge straight across.
-Corners should be filed gently to remove the edge without curving the sides.
+Square shape corners should be filed gently to remove the edge without curving the sides.

 The oval is pretty and feminine, resulting in egg-like shaped nails.
-This is the best choice to keep healthy nails.
+This is the best choice to keep a natural nail shape.
 Nails are at their most practical, and less at risk of breaking or snagging.
 File from the corner to the center point of the free edge, and do the same on each side.
-The nail tip should become rounded and smooth.
+The oval shape nail tip should become rounded and smooth.

 Round is a classic and easy shape to sculpt.
 The rounded nail is probably the most natural in terms of appearance.
 Keeping with the one-direction movement, carefully file the nail from both sides inwards toward the free edge.